thulioph/jira-extension/README.md

 > This is a browser extension to beautify Jira boards.

+## Features

+> All features will be automatically applied once you have it installed.
+Just open your board, and see the magic happens. 🪄

+1. Beautify spring goals section

 ## Installation

 This project is not available to download in any webstore, so follow these steps: